ejmr/Luvent/README.md

 returns an ID for the new action which you can save and later pass on to any method that accepts `action_or_id`.
 This is useful for keeping track of actions when you have no access to the original action itself, e.g. adding an anonymous function as an action.
+The Luvent API only guarantees the following attributes regarding action IDs:

+1. An action ID is true in a boolean context.

+2. If two action IDs are equal then they represent the same action.

+Code that relies on anything else about action IDs, e.g. their type or their specific values, may break in the future without warning.

 Below is a lengthy example that demonstrates the basics of creating and triggering events, and adding and removing actions.